 How do we make use of data about our students to support their learning while ensuring that learning analytics developers and educators to align with educator practice and needs?
-At the University of Technology Sydney, we have taken a participatory design based approach to designing and implementing learning analytics in practice, and understanding their impact.
-In our work we have identified existing practices with which learning analytics may be aligned to augment them.
-This talk introduces some of these projects, particularly drawing on our work in developing analytics to support student writing (writing analytics), giving examples of how analytics were aligned with existing pedagogic practices to support learning.
-Through this augmentation, supported by design-based approaches, we argue we can develop research and practice in tandem.
+The University of Technology Sydney has taken a participatory design based approach to designing and implementing learning analytics in practice, and understanding their impact.
+Their work has identified existing practices with which learning analytics may be aligned to augment them.
+In this talk, Dr. Knight introduced some of these projects, particularly drawing on their work in developing analytics to support student writing (writing analytics), giving examples of how analytics were aligned with existing pedagogic practices to support learning.
+Through this augmentation, supported by design-based approaches, Dr. Knight argues they can develop research and practice in tandem.

 Advanced Analytics in Medical Education